Carl Perutz: Career

 Perutz started taking photos in his teens in the 1930s.
-Fashion photography by him featured in Vogue as early as 1940 He joined the U.S. Army shortly after the Japanese attack on Pearl Harbour and served in the American Eighth Air Force as a reconnaissance photographer, flying in a B17 over North Africa, France and Germany.
+Fashion photography by him featured in Vogue as early as 1940 He joined the U.S. Army shortly after the Japanese attack on Pearl Harbor and served in the American Eighth Air Force as a reconnaissance photographer, flying in a B17 over North Africa, France and Germany.
 In the rank of Captain to which he rose in 1945, he worked on the ground behind enemy lines.

 Paris (1946–52)

 He moved to Paris after the War and from there filed reports for Popular Photography magazine, and his correspondences indicate that he was using colour quite early for the work he undertook there from 1946 photographing fashion, writers, artists and stage and screen actors.
 In their September 29, 1947 issue LIFE magazine published his atmospheric picture of Juliette Gréco wearing men's trousers at Le Tabou.
-His unusually candid shot of fashion models – one smiling broadly at his camera – parading British designer Charles James’ gowns at the candlelit haute couture soirée at Plaza Athénée in Paris, was made on July 1947.
+His unusually candid shot of fashion models – one smiling broadly at his camera – parading British designer Charles James’ gowns at the candlelit haute couture soirée at Plaza Athénée in Paris, was made in July 1947.